-As of August 22, 2020, ORR has nine minors in shelters who tested positive for COVID-19.
-The majority of these minors acquired COVID-19 prior to placement in ORR facilities.
-Upon their admission to ORR facilities, they were screened for COVID-19 during their initial medical examination (IME) and were quarantined.
-None of the minors were determined to have pre-existing medical conditions that would exacerbate their positive COVID-19 diagnosis.
+As of November 12, 2020, a cumulative total of 781 minors have been diagnosed with COVID-19.
+Approximately 416 of these 781 minors were admitted to ORR from October 1, 2020 to November 12, 2020.
+Fifty-nine (59) of these minors are currently in medical isolation.
+Therefore, the majority of minors in ORR custody acquired COVID-19 prior to placement in ORR facilities.
+Upon their admission to ORR facilities, the minors were screened for COVID-19 as part of their initial medical examination (IME) and were found to be positive.